Skiing at Lutsen

 Caribou Highlands Lodge also is close to the runs.

-The Mountain Inn is farther down the hill.
+The Mountain Inn is a bit farther down the hill.

-On Lake Superior, Lutsen Resort has a wide variety of lodgings: the atmospheric lodge, with an adjoining pool/whirlpool/sauna complex; the luxuriously furnished Cliff House Townhomes, with gas fireplaces, decks, views and whirlpool rooms; and the two-bedroom Log Cabins, overlooking Lake Superior.
+Down on Lake Superior, Cascade Vacation Rentals rents the luxuriously furnished Cliff House Townhomes, with gas fireplaces, decks, views and whirlpool rooms, and the two-bedroom Log Cabins, overlooking Lake Superior.

 Nearby are the luxurious Poplar River Condos.
 The older Sea Villas townhomes are on the lakeshore 2½ miles south of the lodge.